 We are working with the family who wishes to donate funds, and on moving forward with other activities that will put us in a position to make an offer some time in the next few weeks.
 The process is complicated and there are many activities that require coordination and knowledge from individuals with special expertise (for example, we need legal counsel, tax advice, and so on).
 Since we received the news from the Cape developers we have been working hard and have made good progress.

-The exact location of these lots and the park that would result is shown on the map below.
+The exact location of these lots and the conservation area that would result is shown on the map below.

 Photos taken from the water